Keep It Simple.

 Damage: The ozone industry has tried to address "off gas" or the amount of ozone gas that is release into the spa cavity between the cover and water surface.
 It still is an issue.
 Many have simply places something between the spa's top and cover to create a gap to release ozone and that solves the problem.
 In the summer that is a pretty good idea.
 In the winter you don't want your hot tub heat to escape.
 Ozone damage of above water level components like plastic and pillows can't be totally overcome.
 Some remove the pillows or treat the pillows to give them longevity.

-Jacuzzi has addressed the Ozone issue with a totally new product; UV.
+Jacuzzi and others have addressed the Ozone issue with a totally new product; UV.
 Of course sanitizing water by UV has gone on forever from the sun.
 Its quite common in many industrial applications.
 Recently Jacuzzi made standard on most of their hot tubs a UV treating component called ClearRay.

 What ClearRay does is simple.
 Water coming out of the circ pump is routed pass UV lamp.
 The UV lamp sterilizes the organics.
 It doesn't kill them, just makes them sterile.
 So they die and have no offspring.
 Pretty neat.

 So there is no "off gas" to harm your pillows or knobs and such.
 There is no smell.
 You do have to keep your weekly testing going but you will use very little sanitizer and some just shock their water weekly and except for TA and PH, they are good.

 COST is the biggest issue.
 The ClearRay bulb must be replaced annually at a cost of $75-100.
 Some other components might fail over time but typically for awhile you have a simple annual replacement.
 To retrofit into older hot tubs with a 24/7 circ pump is $450.
 Once this kit is installed you then go to the annual bulb replacement.

 But for ease and smell and effectiveness with hot tubs with a 24/7 circ pump, the ClearRay is an excellent product.